praekeltfoundation/vumi2/docs/applications/junebug_message_api.rst

    :<json str reply_to: The uuid of the message being replied to if this is a response to a previous message.
 Important for session-based transports like USSD.
 Optional.
       If :py:data:`allow_expired_replies` is set, ``to`` and ``from`` will be used as a fallback in case ``reply_to`` does not resolve to an inbound message.
-      The default settings allow 10 minutes to reply to a message, after which an error will be returned.
+      The default settings allow 24 hours to reply to a message, after which an error will be returned.

    :<json str content: The text content of the message.
 Required.

    :<json str event_url: URL to call for status events (e.g. acknowledgements and delivery reports) related to this message.
-The default settings allow 2 days for events to arrive, after which they will no longer be forwarded.
+The default settings allow 24 hours for events to arrive, after which they will no longer be forwarded.

    :<json str event_auth_token: The token to use for authentication if the event_url requires token auth.